-Finding a bike
+Finding a bike - a new service

-Since JapanTravel Bike is a new service I have also created its branding.
-As it's a sub-brand of JapanTravel.com I used the same color schemes used in JapanTravel's branding.
-I decided to keep the logo simple and created a bicycle logo with hidden initials of JT.
+Since JapanTravel Bike is a new service I also designed its branding.
+As it is a sub-brand of JapanTravel.com I used the same color schemes used in Japan Travel's branding.
+I decided to keep the logo simple and created a bicycle logo with obscure initials of JT.

-Although we're still not able to detect what bikes are available at what bike port, the service renewal has been a great success.
+Although I'm not completely satisfied with users not being able to detect if bikes are available at a bike port due to the technical limitations, the service launch and renewal has been a great success.
 Thousands of bike passes have been purchased and we were able to meet our goals by getting rid off most major pain points.

 “We loved Japan Travel Bike – just find a bike and you're good to go.
 I never anticipated seeing such a different side of Tokyo – it certainly beats the busy trains!”